 - Please allow time for your body to begin healing before resuming an active social, academic, or athletic schedule.
 Most patients feel like they are over the hump and on their way to recovery in 3-to-5 days.

 We ask that you follow your post-operative instructions closely.
 For a more detailed list of instructions please click here – Surgical Instructions for Wisdom Tooth Removal

 As with any medical procedure, there can be complications or an unanticipated result.
 Luckily, complications following wisdom teeth removal are rare and largely avoidable.
-All surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
-The oral surgeon will review relevant post-operative events with you and answer any questions during your office visit.
+All surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed any answer any questions during your office visit.

 However, if you suspect any of these complications, please call us for instructions.

 Dry sockets continue to be the most common problem people experience following dental surgery.
 They arise due to premature loss of a blood clot in the empty tooth socket.
 This can happen to anyone for a variety of reasons, including smoking, drinking through a straw, improper home-care such as vigorous rinsing, and even the use of birth control pills.

 While both jaws can be affected, they usually occur in the lower jaw on the third-to-fifth day.
 They cause a deep, dull, continuous aching on the affected side(s).
 Patients may first notice the pain starting in the ear radiating down towards the chin.
 The symptoms frequently begin in the middle of the night, and your pain medication regimen may not help.